-Organization - At March 31, 2014, (i) Valhi, Inc. (NYSE: VHI) held approximately 83% of our outstanding common stock and (ii) a wholly-owned subsidiary of Contran Corporation ("Contran") held approximately 94% of Valhi's outstanding common stock.
+Organization - At June 30, 2014, (i) Valhi, Inc. (NYSE: VHI) held approximately 83% of our outstanding common stock and (ii) a wholly-owned subsidiary of Contran Corporation (Contran) held approximately 94% of Valhi's outstanding common stock.
 Substantially all of Contran's outstanding voting stock is held by family trusts established for the benefit of Lisa K. Simmons and Serena Simmons Connelly, daughters of Harold C. Simmons, and their children (for which Ms. Lisa Simmons and Ms. Connelly are co-trustees) or is held directly by Ms. Lisa Simmons and Ms. Connelly or persons or entities related to them, including their step-mother Annette C. Simmons, the widow of Mr. Simmons.
 Prior to his death in December 2013, Mr. Simmons served as sole trustee of the family trusts.
-Under a voting agreement entered into by all of the voting stockholders of Contran, effective in February 2014 and as amended, the size of the board of directors of Contran was fixed at five members, Ms. Lisa Simmons, Ms. Connelly and Ms. Annette Simmons (and in the event of their death, their heirs) each has the right to designate one of the five members of the Contran domad and the remaining two members of the Contran board must consist of members of Contran management.
+Under a voting agreement entered into by all of the voting stockholders of Contran, effective in February 2014 and as amended, the size of the board of directors of Contran was fixed at five members, Ms. Lisa Simmons, Ms. Connelly and Ms. Annette Simmons (and in the event of their death, their heirs) each has the right to designate one of the five members of the Contran board and the remaining two members of the Contran board must consist of members of Contran management.
 Ms. Lisa Simmons, Ms. Connelly, and Ms. Annette Simmons each serve as members of the Contran board.
-The voting agreement expires in February 2017 (unless Ms. Lisa Simmons, Ms. Connelly and Ms. Annette Simmons otherwise mutually agree), and the ability of Ms. Lisa Simmons, Ms. Connelly, and Ms. Annette Simmons, Ms. Connelly and
+The voting agreement expires in February 2017 (unless Ms. Lisa Simmons, Ms. Connelly and Ms. Annette Simmons otherwise unanimously agree), and the ability of Ms. Lisa Simmons, Ms. Connelly, and Ms. Annette Simmons of the Contran board is dependent upon each of their continued beneficial ownership of at least 5% of the combined voting stock of Contran.
+Consequently, Ms. Lisa Simmons, Ms. Connelly and Ms. Annette Simmons may be deemed to control Contran, Valhi and us.